 A Student-Focused Course of Study in a Fast-Growing Field

-The demand for physical therapists is expected to grow nationally by 39%1 and 25.1% in Los Angeles2 between 2010 and 2020.
-This far outpaces the average projected growth rate for many occupations.3 As baby boomers age, they are staying active longer and the need for physical therapy professionals has accelerated.
+The demand for physical therapists is expected to grow nationally by 36%1 and between 2012 and 2022.
+This far outpaces the average projected growth rate for many occupations.1 As baby boomers age, they are staying active longer and the need for physical therapy professionals has accelerated.

 With that in mind, West Coast University has created a student-centric, three-year doctoral program dedicated to developing proficient physical therapists poised to fill this emerging demand.